-Federal securities laws require the Company's Executive Officers and directors, and persons who own more than ten percent of the Company's shares, to file initial reports of ownership and reports of changes in ownership of the Company's equity securities with the SEC.
-Based solely on a review of such reports furnished to the Company and written representations that no report on Form 5 was required for 2019, the Company believes that no director, officer or beneficial owner of more than ten percent of the Company's shares failed to file a report on a timely basis other than a Form 4 that was filed on behalf of Mr. Edward R. Muller, a member of the Company's Board of Directors, on March 11, 2020.
+Section 16(a) of the Exchange Act requires the Company's Executive Officers and directors, and persons who own more than ten percent of the Company's shares, to file initial reports of ownership and reports of changes in ownership of the Company's equity securities with the SEC.
+Due to administrative and technical issues, a Form 4 was filed late on behalf of Edward R. Muller, a member of the Company's Board of Directors, on March 11, 2020, and Form 4s for each of Messrs.
+Thigpen, Mey, Adamson, Davis, Long and David Tonnel (Senior Vice President, Chief Accounting Officer) were filed one day late on March 4, 2020.
+Based solely on a review of reports furnished to the Company and written representations that no report on Form 5 was required for 2020, other than as indicated above, the Company believes that no director, officer or beneficial owner of more than ten percent of the Company's shares failed to file a report on a timely basis.